 The scheme is available to all UK employers, regardless of size, including businesses, charities, recruitment agencies (where agency workers are paid through PAYE) and public authorities.
 Guidance on how to claim can be found on the gov.uk website.
 It’s also worth noting that, under the extended scheme, neither the employer nor the employee needs to have previously used the furlough scheme.

 The scheme does not apply to the self-employed - there is a separate scheme available for self-employed individuals (Self-Employment Income Support Scheme).
 However, the Chancellor confirmed in his statement on 5 November that the self-employed income support grant will increase from 55% to 80% of average profits - up to £7,500.

 What does the contribution include?

 The guidance states that the Government will contribute towards all wages costs, meaning that the contribution includes costs such as employer pension and national insurance contributions up until the end of July 2020.
 From August 2020 employers will have to pay these contributions.
 The employee will, however, pay tax on the salary (if earnings are above the taxation threshold).

 Is commission included in the money that employers can claim back from the Government?

-Will employers need to top up the contribution (i.e. pay the other 20% to the employee)?
+Will employers need to top up the contribution so that employees receive their full pay?

 Which employees will be eligible for furlough leave?